greghendershott/racket-mode/Reference.md

 normally run with a faster setting, and temporarily re-run to get a more-helpful error message.

+### racket-retry-as-skeleton
+Retry a "skeleton" of files with errors, for identifier names?

+When true: If your source file has an error, a "skeleton" of your file is evaluated to get identifiers from module languages, `require`s, and definitions.
+That way, things like completion and [`racket-describe`](#racket-describe) are more likely to work while you edit the file to fix the error.

+Otherwise, you'll have only identifiers provided by racket/base, until you fix the error and run again.

+You might want to disable this if you work with files that take a very long time to expand -- because this feature needs to expand again when there is an error.

 ### racket-user-command-line-arguments
 List of command-line arguments to supply to your Racket program.